BiDAlab/GeneticAlgorithm/README.md

 ------

-### <a name="crossover">Crossover (To be updated)</a>
+### <a name="crossover">Crossover</a>

-To make the crossing, mathematical hope is used.
+To make the crossover process, mathematical hope is used.
 That is, if the probability of crossing is 0.5 and we have a population size of 300 (150 pairs), the mathematical hope tells us that approximately 75 crosses will be made.
 The crossing is done by cutting through a random position of all the genes.

 ```bash
 n_crosses = crossover_rate * (population_size / 2)